 Staff from the Department of Aging and Rehabilitative Services, as well as, the Ticket to Work Program provides services for the WRC, currently being offered via phone, email or on a virtual platform.
 See the WRC Calendar of Events or contact the WRC for schedule and contact information.

 All services at the WRC are provided at no cost to job seekers or businesses.

 Career development and skills workshops are currently offered at no cost each month, either in-person at the WRC or via a virtual platform.
 Registration is required.
 Visit our workshop registration page at www.loudoun.gov/wrcworkshops to learn more.

 Occupational skills training, English as a Second Language courses and IT-related certificate trainings are offered throughout the Northern Virginia area from a variety of training providers.
 You may be eligible to receive Workforce Innovation and Opportunity Act (WIOA) program funding for these types of training if you are eligible for WIOA individualized services.
 For more information on Training services, visit Workforce Innovation and Opportunity Act Information.

 Yes, you can.
 There are no residency requirements to use the services of the WRC.

 The WRC is not a staffing agency or a recruiting firm.
 However, the WRC staff will assist you in identifying area employers who typically hire employees with similar skills and career experience as yours.
-The WRC has weekly job posting on our online Job Opportunities page or on our Center's bulletin board.
+The WRC has weekly job posting on our online Job Opportunities page, sign up to have the weekly postings delivered to your email, or on our Center's bulletin board.
 Once you have applied for one of these positions listed in our job postings, please complete this form and submit to the Employer Services Coordinator for potential support in facilitating a connection with employers.